The Talkies

-The Talkies is the second studio album from Irish post-punk band Girl Band, released in October 2019 through Rough Trade Records, and is their last studio release under their original name before changing it to Gilla Band in 2021.
-The album was mostly recorded at Ballintubbert House on the outskirts of Dublin & was produced by bassist Daniel Fox.
-The album's repetitive & experimental sound is characterized by its unorthodox use of effects-laden guitars, abstract stream of consciousness lyrics & stylistic elements from techno & industrial music.
-Critics have classified the album as noise rock & post-punk, with many noting its dark & unsettling tone.
+The Talkies is the second studio album by the Irish post-punk band Gilla Band, released in October 2019 through Rough Trade Records, and is their last studio release under their original name of Girl Band in 2021.
+The album was mostly recorded at Ballintubbert House on the outskirts of Dublin and was produced by bassist Daniel Fox.
+The album's repetitive and experimental sound is characterised by its unorthodox use of effects-laden guitars, abstract stream-of-consciousness lyrics and stylistic elements from techno and industrial music.
+Critics have classified the album as noise rock and post-punk, with many noting its dark and unsettling tone.

-Three singles - "Shoulderblades", "Going Norway" & "Salmon of Knowledge" - have been released from the album with music videos for the first two.
+Three singles – "Shoulderblades", "Going Norway" and "Salmon of Knowledge" – have been released from the album with music videos for the first two.
 The album received widespread critical acclaim upon its release, with The Irish Times even naming it the best Irish album of all time in 2020.

 Background

 After the release of their debut album Holding Hands With Jamie in 2015, the band were forced to cancel several of their shows due to lead singer Dara Kiely's worsening mental health (which he had discussed in numerous interviews at the time).
 The band eventually took a year-long hiatus in 2017 & reconvened in February 2018 to begin recording The Talkies.

 The album was recorded in Ballintubbert House: a mansion on the outskirts of Dublin that Fox had gotten a hold of through connections he'd made via his sound engineering & studio work.
 According to him: "There were lots of good rooms to record in and we knew it’d be a cool place, [...]
 Not being in a studio, which costs lots of money, means we got it for buttons.
 So it took a lot of pressure off.”